rodrigoelp/little-stories/Unlikely adventures/10-Chapter-10.md

-The sun fulgurated intensely for a few minutes, then flicker weakly for a few seconds as if remembering the line, followed by a gleam and more fulgor.
+The sun fulgurated intensely for a few minutes, then flickered weakly for a few seconds as if remembering the line, followed by a gleam and more fulgor.

-*I've never seen a sun rolling on the celestial vault laughing* - admitted Virgil perplexed to the astronomical event.
+*I've never seen a sun rolling on the celestial vault laughing* - admitted Virgil perplexed by the astronomical event.